AldebaranPrimo/VictronSolarDisplayEsp/README.md

 ## Features

 - **BLE Decryption & Display**
-  - Scans Victron BLE advertisements, decrypts them with a user-configurable 128‑bit AES key, and parses output voltage, current, solar input, and yield.
+  - Scans Victron BLE advertisements, decrypts them with a user-configurable 128-bit AES key, and parses Solar Charger (record type 0x01) and Battery Monitor (record type 0x02) payloads including voltage, current, PV yield, state-of-charge, time-to-go, and auxiliary metrics.
   - Displays live data on a 320x480 (rotated) LCD using LVGL (Default Dark-Theme).
   - Shows device state and error codes with icons and text.
   - Displays the MAC address of the currently connected Victron BLE device.
+  - Adapts the UI copy and layout based on the detected device class so charger-only fields stay hidden when a battery monitor is active.

 - **On‑Device Configuration**
   - **Web Interface:** Creates a Wi‑Fi SoftAP (`VictronConfig`) on boot.
 Hosts a web page (SPIFFS) for entering a new AES key.